Proctoring Privacy F.A.Q.s

 Primary Device Information (such as IP address and your operating system.
 This information is given to every website you visit)

-Other Google Chrome extensions that are installed (to ensure there are no other extensions that could assist in academic misconduct)
+Other browser extensions that are installed (to ensure there are no other extensions that could assist in academic misconduct)

 Secondary Device Information (see below)